Install

 Pin the extension for quick access

-Click the puzzle piece icon in your browser toolbar, then click the pin icon next to Python Playground.
+Click the puzzle piece icon in your browser toolbar, then click the pin icon next to Python Playground to keep it easily accessible.

 Open Python Playground

-Click the Python Playground icon in your browser toolbar to start coding.
+Click the Python Playground icon in your browser toolbar to open the IDE in a new side panel.
+The extension will initialize the Python environment automatically.

 Write your Python code

-Use the editor to write your Python code.
-The editor supports syntax highlighting and basic code completion.
+Use the code editor to write your Python code.
+The editor supports syntax highlighting, auto-indentation, and bracket matching for a smooth coding experience.

 Run your code